wolfgangasdf/iqp-book/sp-density-matrix.md

 Purity is defined independent of the measurement basis, unlike coherence.

-Thus, coherence and purity together provide insight into the "quantumness" of a state:
-- Coherence captures phase relationships (off-diagonal terms).
-- Purity captures how close the state is to being pure (versus mixed).
+Thus, coherence and purity together provide insight into the "quantumness" of a state, coherence captures phase relationships and purity captures how close the state is to being pure.

 <!-- Do we want to describe Mixed States on a Bloch Sphere? -->